PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 to have, but in some cases (e.g. when it come to efficiency, and/or very large datasets) one might want to have a leaner dataset with just the information that is really necessary.
 One way to achieve this, is stripping all unwanted attributes.
-The Dataset class' `~mvpa.base.dataset,copy()` method can help with that.
+The Dataset class' :meth:`~mvpa.base.dataset.AttrDataset.copy()` method can help with that.

   >>> stripped = ds.copy(deep=False, sa=['time_coords'], fa=[], a=[])
   >>> print stripped